shahmeer99/HCT-QA-Benchmark/README.md

 ## **Planned Updates & Future Work**

-- **Leaderboard:** Track model performance on HCT-QA.
-- **Dataset on Hugging Face:** Public dataset release for easy access.
+- **Leaderboard:** We are working on a comprehensive leaderboard that includes all the models tested in the paper and many more recent ones.
-- **Expanding the Dataset:** More HCTs from diverse sources & domains.
+- **Expanding the Dataset:** We are currently expanding the dataset by including more real world HCTs from a variety of new sources.
-- **Question Difficulty Classification:** A framework for automatic difficulty scoring.

 Stay tuned for updates!